-6. Darwin's Model of Divergence
+7. Darwin's Model of Divergence

-Just before he formulated the principle of divergence in the Origin (see section 4, above), Darwin asked his reader to consider the practice of domestic breeders.
+Just before he introduced the principle of divergence in the Origin (see section 4, above), Darwin asked his reader to consider the practice of domestic breeders.

-A fancier is truck by a pigeon having a slightly shorter beak; another fancier is struck by a pigeon having a rather longer beak; and on the acknowledged principle that 'fanciers do not and will not admire a medium standard, but like extremes,' they go on . . . choosing and breeding from birds with longer and longer beaks, or with shorter and shorter beaks. . .
-Here, then we see in man's productions the action of what may be called the principle of divergence, causing differences, at first barely appreciable, steadily to increase, and the breeds to diverge in character both from each other and from their common parent.
+A fancier is truck by a pigeon having a slightly shorter beak; another fancier is struck by a pigeon having a rather longer beak; and on the acknowledged principle that 'fanciers do not and will not admire a medium standard, but like extremes,' they go on...choosing and breeding from birds with longer and longer beaks, or with shorter and shorter beaks...Here, then we see in man's productions the action of what may be called the principle of divergence, causing differences, at first barely appreciable, steadily to increase, and the breeds to diverge in character both from each other and from their common parent (Darwin, 1859, p.
+112).29

-The analogous principle that applied in nature, he affirmed, was simple: "the more diversified the descendants from any one species become in structure, constitution, and habits, by so much will they be better enabled to seize on many and widely diversified places in the polity of nature, and so be enabled to increase in numbers."
-So Darwin's emphasis on the principle "favoring extremes" drew blood from the practice of breeders who also favored extremes.
+The breeder thus selects the most extreme traits and ultimately winds up with a morphologically very extreme individual.
+Darwin believed nature acted analogously: she chooses extreme traits at every iteration and finally produces a quite distinct species.
+The advantage realized would be a more secure hold on resources and greater numbers: "the more diversified the descendants from any one species become in structure, constitution, and habits, by so much will they be better enabled to seize on many and widely diversified places in the polity of nature, and so be enabled to increase in numbers" (Darwin, 1859, p.
+112).
+Darwin's emphasis on the principle of divergence as "favoring extremes" drew blood from the practice of breeders who also favored extremes.